mzet-/ctf-writeups/Burp-Academy/burp-academy.md

     https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-excessive-trust-in-client-side-controls

+Solution steps:

+1) Log in
+2) Intercept 'Add to cart' request and change its `price` parameter
+3) Buy product for chosen price

 ### Lab: High-level logic vulnerability

     https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-high-level

+Solution:

+1) Log in
+2) Observe that in `POST /cart` request parameter `quantity` support negative numbers.
+Therefore total price could be negative
+3) Taking advantage of (2) put to cart -60 of 2nd product then add first product to the cart
+4) Total price will be counted: `price of the frst prduct + -60 * price of the 2nd product` so it will be less then number of your credits

 ### Lab: Inconsistent security controls

     https://portswigger.net/web-security/logic-flaws/examples/lab-logic-flaws-inconsistent-security-controls

+Solution steps:

+1) Register as a `administrator` user providing your attacker's email
+2) Active account using received activation link
+3) Log in
+4) Change your email to 'admin@dontwannacry.com`
+5) Access admin panel and delete 'carlos' user

 ### Lab: Flawed enforcement of business rules